Eagerly awaited colorful MacBook Air might not launch in 2021 after all

 The leaker also indicates that the colorful MacBook Air will get the same colors as the iMac, including the white bezel.
 He didn’t specify whether there will be a 2021 MacBook Air refresh in stores this year.
 But he seemed to imply it in a different tweet, as Dylan said the M1X Mac mini would join the 2021 MacBook Pro this fall.

 As always with leaks, however, there’s no way to verify any of these claims right now.
-The colorful Air might be delayed, but Apple might always release a 2021 MacBook Air refresh this year.Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
-Price:Was $130, Now $87.99!
-Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+The colorful Air might be delayed, but Apple might always release a 2021 MacBook Air refresh this year.Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
+List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission